 But, we’ll show you exactly how to create your Instagram sales funnel and measure success along the way.

-First, are you wondering what a sales funnel is?
+First, are you wondering what a sales or marketing funnel is?
 That’s just a fancy way of talking about the different phases in the buying process that a company leads its prospects through.
 It will all make sense as we move through this post so let’s dive right in.

 Top of the funnel

 At the very top of your Instagram sales funnel are your followers.
 You want to fill your funnel with as many people within your target audience as possible.
 The more people you put into your funnel, the more people you can get to convert (take a desired action) on your website.
 The average conversion rate across all industries and online traffic sources is about 3%.

 A conversion rate is the percent of people who visit your site and then go on to take some additional action such as making a purchase or filling out a lead generation form.
 For the purpose of today’s post, let’s think of a conversion as an online sale.